josephgreer/TrussFEM/README.md

 * [LAPACK](http://icl.cs.utk.edu/lapack-for-windows/lapack/)

 ## Usage ##
-TrussFEM.exe materialPath nodePath elementPath boundaryConditionsPath
-materialPath, nodePath, elementPath, and boundaryConditionsPath are paths to text files describing the geometry, materials, and boundary conditions used to solve the truss problem.
+TrussFEM.exe materialPath nodePath elementPath boundaryConditionsPath outFileNamePath materialPath, nodePath, elementPath, boundaryConditionsPath are paths to text files describing the geometry, materials, and boundary conditions used to solve the truss problem.
 Their formats are described below.
+outFileNamePath is the base path to which the FEM output should be written.

 ## Input File Formats ##
 ### Material Definition File ###